Eventual-Inc/daft-launcher/README.md

 `daft-launcher` is a simple launcher for spinning up and managing Ray clusters for [`daft`](https://github.com/Eventual-Inc/Daft).

-For a deeper introduction, please refer to our [documentation](https://eventual-inc.github.io/daft-launcher/).

 ## Goal

 Getting started with Daft in a local environment is easy.